-The ILE deliverables must address and strengthen three (3) MPH competencies.
-Two (2) of these are Foundational Competencies and one (1) is a Concentration Competency selected by the student's home department.
-See your departmental ILE Paper Assessment Rubric (included below) for required MPH competencies.
-The selected competencies must be listed on the ILE Proposal Form.
-Upon completion of the ILE paper, the Faculty Advisor will assess whether the selected competencies were successfully reflected by the project using the ILE rubrics included at the end of this handbook.
+The ILE deliverables must address and strengthen three (3) student-selected MPH competencies.
+Two (2) of these must be Foundational Competencies and one (1) must be a Concentration Competency from the student's home department.
+See the complete list of MPH competencies.
+The selected competencies must be identified on the ILE Proposal Form.
+Upon completion of the ILE paper, the student and Faculty Advisor will assess whether the selected competencies were successfully reflected by the project using the rubrics provided at the end of this handbook.
 Demonstration of the identified competencies is required for completion of the ILE.
-Integration and synthesis of the departmental competencies in the ILE paper are reflected in the ILE Paper Assessment Rubric to be completed by the Faculty Advisor and reviewed by the Departmental Chairperson.
+Integration and synthesis of the student-selected competencies in the ILE paper is reflected in the ILE Paper Assessment Form to be completed by the student and Faculty Advisor and must include the Advisor's and Departmental Chairperson's signature.